 The risk with some tasting menus is that you leave feeling a little broken because it’s just been too much, either in dish size or richness but this is not the case at Heritage.
 Each dish is a self-contained work of art of perfect proportions and at the same time, the entire menu works seamlessly together.
 It’s a menu that stimulates debate and conversation in a way that makes for a great evening with every dish delivering both surprises and delights.
 It’s an experience that is inspirational, at times controversial, exciting, extravagant and indulgent.
 It’s not necessarily something you can afford to do every week, but it has to be right up with there as one of the top foodie and fine dining experiences in Sussex.
 In short, if you are looking for something special, this is it.

-If you’re in the Slaugham area, you may also be interested in:
+If you’re this post about Heritage in Slaugham area, you may also be interested in: